What is VRBO cancellation policy?

 Which VRBO cancellation policy should owners choose?

-There are five different cancellation policies that you can choose from.
+When listing your property on Vrbo, there are five different cancellation policies that you can choose from.
 These policies vary from a more relaxed policy to a very strict one.

 The policy that the owner chooses is up to them and their specific wants.
 Setting your vacation rental for one of these policies is ideal for the owner to cover any expenses from not renting the property during that time.